 And George W. Bush, when asked if the United States would use military force, it's certainly an option.

-You know, so all of these people, you know, you have Bill President.
+You know, so all of these people, you know, you have Bill president.

 I'm sorry, Bill Clinton was president.

-He's executive vice president, special counsel to the Trump organization and Donald Trump himself.
+Anyway, joining us now, Michael Cohn, he's executive vice president, special counsel to the Trump organization and Donald Trump himself.

 What's going on, guys?

-How are you doing for it, Sean?
+How you doing there, Allen, Sean?

 So what's up, Han?